The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 #### Release Stale Tasks

-If you assigned yourself to a task but realized you canoot finish it in time, make sure to unassign yourself and move it back to ready.\
+If you assigned yourself to a task but realized you cannot finish it in time, make sure to unassign yourself and move it back to ready.\
 There is no shame in doing this, ghosting a task is worse than dropping it, this is a more respectful move and lets you communicate clearly with the team.\
 If you are stuck and need help with an Issue/PR, comment on it rather than sitting silently with it.